 First a little history

 Seppo's forefathers were the first to settle in this part of the wilderness in 1733.
 As many pioneers had done before, they made their way along a river and found a suitable spot to settle.
 They chose a place called Nampa.
 This was some 70 kms up-stream from the trading post and farming settlements of Rovaniemi, which in those days consisted of around 50 houses and a church.
 Rovaniemi had established itself at the confluence of Ounasjoki river and Finland's longest river.
 Because of it's favourable position it had been a popular place to live since the stone age because of its favourable position, and by the mid-1500's, the small population of 200 people also included migrants from different indigenous Finnic tribes.
 From Rovaniemi, the Kemijoki flowed another 120 kms down to the town of Kemi on the Gulf of Bothnia.

 In 1839 a road weaving inland from Kemi up to Rovaniemi was completed, and as a result, trading in furs and salmon boomed.
 Kemi had been established in the early Middle Ages on the coastal road around the Gulf of Bothnia, which was an important trading route.
-Since there were still no shops in Rovaniemi, trading was mainly carried out with transit merchants and peddlers from Kemi, Tornio, Oulu and beyond.
-Ten years on and encouraged by the trade and the abundant natural resources of the north, the road building continued onwards from Rovaniemi in 1848.
+Since there were still no shops in Rovaniemi, trading was mainly carried out by merchant-men and peddlers in transit from Kemi, Tornio, Oulu and beyond.
+Ten years on and encouraged by the trade and the abundant natural resources of the north, the road building continued northwards from Rovaniemi.
 It first made its way north-east to Vikajärvi, then turned north and eventually caught up with Seppo's ancestors.
 From here the road continued slowly onwards to a small settlement called Sodankylä, closely following the rivers that cut through the wilderness.
 It eventually reached the Arctic Ocean in the 1920's and became known as the Arctic Ocean Passage.